-Туре Comment Up Votes Down Votes Transportation and Mobility Better infrastructure.
-We need more roads to get us through Manor.
-Can't imagine what it would be like if all had to evacuate in an emergency.
-Too many subdivisions being built but not enough roads.
-Then the roads we DO have, are in very poor condition.
-Broken, cracked roads are not good on the wear and tear of our vehicles.
-12 0 Transportation and Mobility Our roads are terrible-not just traffic, but falling apart from all of the traffic.
+Туре Comment Up Votes Down Votes Transportation and Mobility 12 0 Transportation and Mobility Our roads are terrible-not just traffic, but falling apart from all of the traffic.
 Old Highway 20 and Tower Road both stand out as especially bad 11 0 Transportation and Mobility Manor needs a complete restructuring to traffic management.
-Flyover bridges over major intersections on 290 (973, Lexington, etc.) would alleviate all traffic issues that are currently 11 1 Land Lice and Development plaguing Manor.
-I wish Manor had more retail options so I didn't have to drive to Austin or Pflugerville 10 0 Land Use and Development · · · · · · · · · · · · · · · · · · · 10 0 Downtown I don't understand how other downtowns are cool, like Round Rock, Pflugerville and Elgin, but Manor's seems forgotten 10 U Economic Development We need a grocery store.
+11 1 Flyover bridges over major intersections on 290 (973, Lexington, etc.) would alleviate all traffic issues that are currently plaguing Manor.
+Land Use and Development I wish Manor had more retail options so I didn't have to drive to Austin or Pflugerville 10 0 Downtown I don't understand how other downtowns are cool, like Round Rock, Pflugerville and Elgin, but Manor's seems forgotten 10 0 Economic Development We need a grocery store.
 HEB would be fantastic!
 10 0 Downtown Our downtown looks horrible and rundown.
 We need to either update everything to look new or update downtown to look quaint.
 There also needs to be more walkable and bikeable trails for families to go to shops.
 Traffic is also a nightmare.
 10 0 Economic Development Apart from the desperate need for traffic management, the need for a dedicated 'Grocery' store such as HEB is something greatly needed in this community.
-Walmart has proven to be subpar and unable to supply the needed produce to the residents of Manor.
+10 0 Walmart has proven to be subpar and unable to supply the needed produce to the residents of Manor.
 The lack of competition has created a monopoly for Walmart, which they are exploiting.
-10 0 Transportation and Mobility We need boulevards that run parallel to 290 and 973 to ease the traffic, proper intersections with sidewalks for the safety of pedestrian.
+Transportation and Mobility We need boulevards that run parallel to 290 and 973 to ease the traffic, proper intersections with sidewalks for the safety of pedestrian.
 9 0 Parks and Open Space We need a family friendly park and splash pad.
 9 0 Land Use and Development We need a grocery store!
 Walmart is okay, but we need a dedicated store like an HEB 8 0 Land Use and Development Would love an HEB.
 I moved here a year ago, and I feel like I'm going to Pflugerville for everything.
 A Target, Ross, etc. would be great 8 0 Parks and Open Space Our teen students need a place to be supported and have things to do outside of school to help them stay focused and out of trouble.
 A rec center or community center 8 0 Economic Development Manor needs an HEB with an additional strip section of shops and other stores, similarly to what you typically see in Austin wherever an HEB is located.
 8 0 Transportation and Mobility We need intersections to work better!
 Sometimes I have to wait through 4 light cycles 7 0 Transportation and Mobility Some roads don't have turn lanes, and that makes traffic really bad during rush hour 7 0 Land Use and Development There's been so many houses, but not enough transportation improvements.
 And we really need more storesit is 30 minutes to everything!
 7 0 Transportation and Mobility Manor just needs more streets.
 290 can't handle it we need options 7 0 Transportation and Mobility I'm excited for the new route and widening of 973 6 0 Parks and Open Space There really isn't much for kids to do, especially teens.
 We need a rec center or something like that 6 0 Land Use and Development More stores!
 There's just not much here I have to go to Austin or Round Rock 6 0